Elokenz/documentation/content/what-is-elokenz.md

 Sort: 1
 */

-Raneto is a Knowledgebase platform for [Node.js](http://nodejs.org) that uses static [Markdown](http://daringfireball.net/projects/markdown) files to power the knowledgebase.
+Elokenz is a web application for content marketers and bloggers.
+It's built on [Django](https://www.djangoproject.com/) that uses static
+[Markdown](http://daringfireball.net/projects/markdown) files to power the knowledgebase.

 Raneto can be called a "static site generator" of sorts as it doesn't require a database.
 All